pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

 4. Double-check that your `Stack` objects do not make use of cross-namespace references.

 If you're using a private Git repository as your program source, use the Stack's `secretRefs` field to reference Git credentials.
-SSH-based access to the repository isn't fully supported; contact us to learn more.
+SSH-based access to the repository may require a custom image with your host's public key(s) baked in.
+Contact us to learn more.

 If you're using Flux integration, there's an additional step to be performed by your cluster administrator.
 Please create a `NetworkPolicy` to allow the workspace pods to access the Flux source controller.
 Here's the manifest